GarinJTanner/AESOTP/README.md

 # AESOTP
 A combination of the Advanced Encryption Standard (AES), and what will be referred to as an advanced One-Time Pad (OTP).

 A One-Time Pad is an antiquitated encryption that essentially converts a letter to a numerical value.
-A key is used to both encrypt and decrypt the value.
-As long as the sender and receiver only used the pad once, the encryption is safe.
+A key is used to both encrypt and decrypt the message.
+As long as the sender and receiver only used the key once, the encryption is safe.
 For instance:

 A = 1